-If you’ve been ghosted, you may be wondering “Why did this happen to me??”
+Sounds familiar?
+If so, then you may have been ghosted in the past.
+You may be wondering, “Why did this happen to me??”
 And understandably so!
 It’s difficult to know what truly went wrong if you’re left with little to no feedback.

-However, instead of allowing yourself to get stuck in the muck of “Is this my fault?
-What could I have done differently?”
-I encourage you to take a step back from the situation and find gratitude in knowing that you didn’t continue down a path with someone who wasn’t the right person for you.
+However, instead of allowing yourself to get bogged down in thoughts like, “Is this my fault?
+What could I have done differently?
+How am I ever going to find the one when I can’t even get a text back?”
+I encourage you to take a step back from the situation and see if you can find a way to feel grateful.
+After all, you’re no longer going down a path with someone who wasn’t compatible with you.

-Just because you’ve experienced ghosting first hand, doesn’t mean that you’re unloveable or that something is inevitably wrong with you.
-It really has more to do with the other person than it has to do with you.
+Just because you’ve experienced ghosting firsthand, it doesn’t mean you’re unloveable or that something is irreversibly wrong with you.
+It really has more to do with the other person.

-Being ghosted is confusing so I wanted to outline some tips to utilize if the person you’ve been talking to suddenly becomes MIA:
+Being ghosted is confusing, so I wanted to outline some tips to utilize if the person you’ve been talking to suddenly goes MIA:

 4 Ways to Move On When You’ve Been Ghosted